Boryyy/instaTrack/README.md

 * Dont forget to edit the seconds i mention before at [Setup](https://github.com/Boryyy/instaTrack#setup) , it will improve the script and you can get the track faster.

+* [instaTrackDM](https://github.com/Boryyy/instaTrack/tree/main/instaTrackDM) - will send you a message with the list of who removed/added you.